owncast/owncast/README.md

 * A web Admin UI that allows you to edit settings and view stats, moderate chat, etc.

 * Add built-in Let's Encrypt support so SSL is enabled out of the box.

+* Add a Dockerfile so you can run it from a container.

 <!-- LICENSE -->
 ## License